Probiotics for yeast infection

 Using antibiotics is one of the most common causes of yeast infections (source).
 If you are planning to take antibiotics, we encourage you to consult with your doctor, share this information and consider taking probiotics with antibiotics to prevent yeast infections.

 Lactobacillus anti-candida properties were suggested by many studies, including identifying the mechanism of action of Lactobacillus for yeast infection.
 As research suggests, lactobacilli probiotic inhibit early stages of Candida albicans biofilm development by reducing their growth, cell adhesion, and filamentation (source).

 Lactobacillus acidophilus, another common lactobacillus probiotic strain also demonstrated similar anti-candida properties, and was able to inhibit candida albicans biofilm formation and filamentation (source).

 Considering that a weak immune system is one of the main causes of yeast infections and candida issues (source), having a healthy immune system can be very helpful in order to prevent candida and yeast infections.

 The Lactobacillus probiotics immune system connection is well known and has been extensively studied.
 Various Lactobacillus strains such as Lactobacillus acidophilus, Lactobacillus paracasei and Lactobacillus casei were shown in different studies to enhance gut and systemic immune function (source 1, source 2).
 Another study suggested that Lactobacillus plantarum can enhance the antitumor immune response and delay tumour formation (source).

-Best probiotic to prevent and treat yeast infections: FloraTrex
+Best probiotic to prevent, treat yeast infections, overall health: FloraTrex

 FloraTrex is our preferred choice for a Lactobacillus probiotic complex, especially for the following scenarios: